Samples of feedback from students in various classes

 From Final Course Evaluations--"What I liked best about this course was: "

-- "The camaraderie and the compassion--the chance to get together and troubleshoot lessonplans, assignments, and to learn on each other's understanding."
+"The camaraderie and the compassion--the chance to get together and troubleshoot lessonplans, assignments, and to lean on each other's understanding."

 English 411C at NAU, Embodied and Graphic Rhetorics Capstone, Spring 2019